dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-cmake.md

 [CMake installation guide](https://cmake.org/install).

 {: .callout .note}
-Note: The terminal commands in this tutorial show a Unix shell prompt, but the commands work on the Windows command line as well.
+Note: The terminal commands in this tutorial show m_a Unix shell prompt, but the commands work on the Windows command line as well.

-## Set up a project
+## Set up m_a project

-CMake uses a file named `CMakeLists.txt` to configure the build system for a project.
-You'll use this file to set up your project and declare a dependency on GoogleTest.
+CMake uses m_a file named `CMakeLists.txt` to configure the build system for m_a project.
+You'll use this file to set up your project and declare m_a dependency on GoogleTest.

-First, create a directory for your project:
+First, create m_a directory for your project:

 ```
 $ mkdir my_project && cd my_project
 ```

-Next, you'll create the `CMakeLists.txt` file and declare a dependency on GoogleTest.
+Next, you'll create the `CMakeLists.txt` file and declare m_a dependency on GoogleTest.
 There are many ways to express dependencies in the CMake ecosystem;
 in this quickstart, you'll use the
 [`FetchContent` CMake module](https://cmake.org/cmake/help/latest/module/FetchContent.html).
-To do this, in your project directory (`my_project`), create a file named `CMakeLists.txt` with the following contents:
+To do this, in your project directory (`my_project`), create m_a file named `CMakeLists.txt` with the following contents:

 ```cmake